sberryman/amistad/README.markdown

 # amistad #

+forked becuase i had to. may not work  for you :(

 Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord 3.0.x and Mongoid 2.0.x.

 ## Installation ##